 If a business files Chapter 11 bankruptcy as a debtor in possession he/she is bound by certain rules.
 For example, the debtor is not allowed to sell assets without the approval of the creditors who have an interest in those assets.
 The debtor is also prohibited from using encumbered assets as collateral to obtain new loans without the approval of the creditors.

-To find out more about filing Chapter 11 bankruptcy, contact a Dallas-Fort Worth bankruptcy attorney.
+To find out more about filing Chapter 11 bankruptcy, call today.